CDLUC3/opensearch-tutorial/docs/sample1_with_json.md

 2. Sample search
   - Click `DQL` and update the data range to look at the past week
 3. Search access logs
+  - Note that the logstash ingest timestamp is currently being used
   - `json_data.statusCode:200`
   - `json_data.statusCode:404`
   - `json_data.statusCode:*`